lucasgdb/useful-dev-tools/chrome-extensions.md

 [Angular State Inspector](https://chrome.google.com/webstore/detail/angular-state-inspector/nelkodgfpddgpdbcjinaaalphkfffbem) | Helps you debug Angular component state
 [Augury](https://chrome.google.com/webstore/detail/augury/elgalmkoelokbchhkhacckoklkejnhcd?hl=en) | Augury is a Google Chrome Dev Tool extension for debugging and visualizing Angular applications at runtime.
 [Checkbot](https://www.checkbot.io/) | Browser extension that tests if your website follows 50+ SEO, speed and security best practices.
 Free tier for smaller websites.
+[CJS](https://chrome.google.com/webstore/detail/custom-javascript-for-web/ddbjnfjiigjmcpcpkmhogomapikjbjdk?hl=en) | Custom JavaScript for websites, you can use your js on any website.
 [Color Picker](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) | ColorZill is one of the most popular Firefox developer extensions with over 5 million downloads is finally available for Chrome!.With ColorZilla you can get a color reading from any point in your browser, quickly adjust this color and paste it into another program.
 And it can do so much more.
 [Colorzilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp) | ColorZilla allows you to get a color reading from any point in the browser.
 You can quickly adjust the selected color and paste it into your program.
 [Copy Css Selector](https://chrome.google.com/webstore/detail/copy-css-selector/kemkenbgbgodoglfkkejbdcpojnodnkg?hl=en) |selector that’s unique to the element selected.
 Very useful for quickly getting selector for any element for testing frameworks like Selenium!